 Following SBHE approval of the budget, administrators/supervisors, when possible, will inform each employee of his/her salary for the coming fiscal year and the basis for the salary decision prior to the distribution of the University's annual salary notifications.

-Other salary adjustments job family or band reassignment adjustments (if applicable), promotions (nonfaculty), market, internal equity and responsibility adjustments including interim appointments and significant administrative assignments (see Guidelines for Other Salary Adjustments portion of this policy.).
+Other salary adjustments job family or band reassignment adjustments (if applicable), promotions, market, internal equity and responsibility adjustments including interim appointments and significant administrative assignments (see Guidelines for Other Salary Adjustments portion of this policy.).

 Process for Impartial Review of Salary Adjustment Decisions